jniemann66/ferocious/readme.md

 - (optional) Select "Double Precision" to force calculations to be done using 64-bit double precision arithmetic

 converter will automatically infer the output file format (and subformat) based on the file extension you choose for the output file.
 The converter's output messages are always displayed in the "Converter Output" box.

+Note: when you choose a new output file type, ferocious will run resampler.exe with the --listformats <extension> command to retrieve a list of valid sub-formats and automatically populate the bit format dropdown box with the valid sub-formats for the chosen file type.